 As if such favourable factors weren’t enough; this Southeast Asian city-state is an established hub for global finance, commerce, and trade.
 Singapore is also regarded as something of a tax haven for its low income tax, as well as various exemptions on capital gains and foreign earnings taxes.
 Further, Singapore is has a highly-educated population able to grasp the complexities of cryptocurrency.

 The combination of all these positive factors – all known spurs to crypto adoption – could only be stymied by government hostility to crypto… Fortunately, Singapore’s government has proven itself open-minded and supportive towards fintech innovation, whilst also taking responsible steps to curb fraud.

 Singapore’s regulators were among the earliest to adopt a clear stance on Bitcoin, choosing a permissive approach.
 Many crypto businesses have been attracted to the region as a result, some even incubated by a government-backed accelerator program.
 Multiple crypto conferences have also been held in Singapore over the years, indicating a large and active local community.

 If you’re in Singapore and looking to get involved in the Bitcoin revolution, this guide contains a quick rundown on the regulatory and tax situation in Singapore.
-We’ll also explain how you can quickly and easily purchase your own bitcoins from the Coinmama website, using any credit or debit card issued by either VISA or MasterCard.
+We’ll also explain how you can quickly and easily purchase your own bitcoins from the Coinmama website, using a bank transfer or any credit or debit card issued by either VISA or MasterCard.

 Bitcoin usage is considered legal within Singapore, although cryptocurrencies aren’t classified as legal tender.
 As a result, crypto is not afforded any kind of regulatory protections.
 As early as December 2013, the Monetary Authority of Singapore (MAS) declared that they’d refrain from interference in Bitcoin-denominated commerce